 Designing the perfect Header is a more bespoke process than you might think.
 As you create your website, keep in mind the Header is the first thing visitors will encounter when they land on your homepage.

 Like all aspects of your site, it needs to reflect your brand and involve equal strategic and creative thinking.

-Whether you're starting from scratch or revamping a website, we've got a compilation of the best practices for crafting a perfect header design that's as smart and attractive as the rest of your website.
+Whether you’re starting from scratch or revamping a website, we’ve got a compilation of the best practices for website header design that’s as smart and attractive as the rest of your website.